mustafanass/movie_profanity_detector/README.md

 - Mock confidence scores
 - Batch processing capabilities

+## Asynchronous Processing

+The application is updated to fully support asynchronous operations to handle I/O-bound tasks efficiently:

+- **SRT File Analysis:**
+  The SRT file is parsed asynchronously using `DetectorService.check_srt_async`, which offloads the file reading and processing to a separate thread via `asyncio.to_thread`.

+- **Audio Extraction:**
+  Audio segments are extracted asynchronously using FFmpeg.
+The `DetectorService.extract_audio_segments` method creates concurrent tasks (using `asyncio.gather`) to run FFmpeg as an asynchronous subprocess.
+This design ensures that multiple audio extractions can occur in parallel without blocking the main API thread.

+These design choices contribute to the scalability and responsiveness of the API.

 ## Notes
 - The speech service is currently in mock mode for development
 - File uploads are limited to specified extensions